worldmaking/digm5010/sketches.md

 on <a href="https://codepen.io">CodePen</a>.</span>
 </p>

+-->

-- Making prompts: Mutate any of the projects we built in class.
-OR: can you merge two of them?
+- Making prompts: Mutate the code we built in class.
   - See also the collection of interface-instruments at [SoundToys](http://www.soundtoys.net) or other apps like [Nodal](http://nodalmusic.com), [SoundDrop](https://www.youtube.com/watch?v=63FyqOMpORI) etc. Perhaps pick your favourite from these, and perhaps start trying to implement it, and we can take it further in class next week.

 - Further reading: